1942 Florida A&M Rattlers football team

 The 1942 Florida A&M Rattlers football team was an American football team that represented Florida A&M College as a member of the Southern Intercollegiate Athletic Conference (SIAC) during the 1942 college football season.
-In their seventh and final season under head coach "Big Bill" Bell, the Rattlers compiled a perfect 9–0 record, defeated in the Orange Blossom Classic, and won the black college national championship.
+In their seventh and final season under head coach "Big Bill" Bell, the Rattlers compiled a perfect 9–0 record, defeated Texas College in the Orange Blossom Classic, and won the black college national championship.
 The Rattlers played their home games at Sampson-Bragg Field in Tallahassee, Florida.